Chlorobenzene

-Chlorobenzene is an aromatic organic compound with the chemical formula C6H5Cl.
+Chlorobenzene (abbreviated PhCl) is an aryl chloride and the simplest of the chlorobenzenes, consisting of a benzene ring substituted with one chlorine atom.
+Its chemical formula is C6H5Cl.
 This colorless, flammable liquid is a common solvent and a widely used intermediate in the manufacture of other chemicals.

 Uses

-Historical

-The major use of chlorobenzene is as an intermediate in the production of herbicides, dyestuffs, and rubber.
-Chlorobenzene is also used as a high-boiling solvent in industrial applications as well as in the laboratory.
-Chlorobenzene is nitrated on a large scale to give a mixture of 2-nitrochlorobenzene and 4-nitrochlorobenzene, which are separated.
+The major use of chlorobenzene is as a precursor for further intermediates such as nitrophenols, nitroanisole, chloroaniline, and phenylenediamines, which are used in the production of herbicides, dyestuffs, chemicals for rubber, and pharmaceuticals.

+It is also used as a high-boiling solvent in industrial and laboratory applications, for materials such as oils, waxes, resins, and rubber.

+Chlorobenzene is nitrated on a large scale to give a mixture of 2-nitrochlorobenzene and 4-nitrochlorobenzene, which are separated and used as intermediates in production of other chemicals.
 These mononitrochlorobenzenes are converted to related 2-nitrophenol, 2-nitroanisole, bis(2-nitrophenyl)disulfide, and 2-nitroaniline by nucleophilic displacement of the chloride, with respectively sodium hydroxide, sodium methoxide, sodium disulfide, and ammonia.
 The conversions of the 4-nitro derivative are similar.

+Niche and former uses

 Chlorobenzene once was used in the manufacture of pesticides, most notably DDT, by reaction with chloral (trichloroacetaldehyde), but this application has declined with the diminished use of DDT.
 At one time, chlorobenzene was the main precursor for the manufacture of phenol: